Burlington, Ontario: History

 Farming still thrived though, and the resultant growth resulted in continued prosperity.
 By 1906, the town boasted its own newspaper—the Burlington Gazette—as well as a town library and a local rail line that connected Burlington to nearby Hamilton.
 During the First World War, 300 local men volunteered for duty in the Canadian Expeditionary Force—38 did not return.
 In 1914, Burlington was incorporated into a town.

 As more settlers arrived and cleared the land, cash crops replaced subsistence farming.
 Gradually, mixed farming and market gardens became the dominant form of agriculture, and in the early 20th century the area was declared the Garden of Canada.
 The first peaches grown in Canada were cultivated in the Grindstone Creek watershed in the city's south-west part.
 The farming tradition has passed down through the generations.
-Today over forty percent of the Grindstone Creek watershed is still devoted to farms, orchards and nurseries.
+Today over 40 per cent of the Grindstone Creek watershed is still devoted to farms, orchards and nurseries.

 Following the Second World War, cheap electricity from nearby Niagara Falls and better transportation access due to the new (1939) Queen Elizabeth Way encouraged both light industry and families to move to Burlington.
 The population skyrocketed as new homes were built, encouraging developers to build even more new homes.
 On 1 January 1958, Burlington officially annexed most of the Township of Nelson, as well as Aldershot, formerly a part of East Flamborough Township.
 By 1967, the last cash crop farm within the city had been replaced by the Burlington Centre.

 Burlington was the site of the Brant Inn built by the lake in 1917, which became famous during the ’40s and ’50s for showing big-band performers.

 By 1974, with a population exceeding 100,000, Burlington was incorporated as a city.
 The extremely high rate of growth continued, and between 2001 and 2006, the population of Burlington grew by 9%, compared to Canada's overall growth rate of 5.4%.
 By 2006, the population topped 160,000.

 Geography

 Burlington is at the southwestern end of Lake Ontario, just to the north east of Hamilton and the Niagara Peninsula, roughly in the geographic centre of the urban corridor known as the Golden Horseshoe.
 Burlington has a land area of 187 km2.
-The main urban area is south of the Parkway Belt and Hwy.
-407. The land north of this, and north Aldershot is used primarily for agriculture, rural residential and conservation purposes.
+The main urban area is south of the Parkway Belt and Highway 407.
+The land north of this, and north Aldershot is used primarily for agriculture, rural residential and conservation purposes.
 The Niagara Escarpment, Lake Ontario and the sloping plain between the escarpment and the lake make up the land area of Burlington.
 The city is no longer a port; sailing vessels in the area are used for recreational purposes and moor at a 215 slip marina in LaSalle Park.